 Blood sugar levels are usually in 70-80 mg/100 cc of blood before eating, and 120 to 140 in the first hour after a meal.
 The high level prompts the pancreas to secrete insulin that enables the blood sugar to be used as energy.
 Three to four hours after eating, the insulin will cause the blood sugar levels to drop below the original levels.
 The adrenal gland takes this as a cue to release adrenaline that inhibits a further drop.

-When hormonal responses are disrupted, blood sugar levels drop and the above-named symptoms may be experienced.Causes
+When hormonal responses are disrupted, blood sugar levels drop and the above-named symptoms may be experienced.Symptoms

 The symptoms most people associate with hypoglycemia are likely to be the body's hormonal reaction to prevent hypoglycemia from occurring.
 These symptoms can include mood swings, fatigue, irritability, anxiety, headaches, palpitations, sugar cravings, inability to concentrate and others.Diagnosis